 Day 1 – Wild Beginnings & Classic Comfort

 - Morning/Afternoon: Start your weekend at the North Carolina Zoo in Asheboro.
 Explore the expansive habitats, from the African savannah to the North American plains.
-Don’t miss the giraffes, rhinos, and red pandas.
+Don’t miss the giraffes and rhinos (we got a little ahead of ourselves in the print issue and recommended seeing the red pandas, unfortunately the zoo does not have red pandas, but they do have lemurs, a whole island full of lemurs!)

 - Stay: Check into the charming Seagrove Stoneware Inn, a cozy base surrounded by the pottery capital of the state.
 Each room is full of character and local flair.